 YES.
-A Phase I Environmental Site Assessment (ESA) was prepared for the site in July 2021 and is included in Attachment 3.
-Although the project site/owner, John C. Nordt Company Inc, was identified in multiple databases, the listings are associated with various registrations and permits for the site and not unresolved violations or releases.
+A Phase I Environmental Site Assessment (ESA) was prepared for the site in July 2021, followed by a Subsurface Assessment.
+Both reports are included in Attachment 3.
+Although the project site/owner, John C. Nordt Company Inc, was identified in multiple databases reviewed for the Phase I ESA, the listings are associated with various registrations and permits for the site and not unresolved violations or releases.
 Listings include: